Skip to main content

 If you find an article where a journalist has used your data or commentary, but not linked to your website, you have every right to ask for a link.

-In my experience, one polite email asking for credit (i.e. a link) to your website normally works.
+A polite email asking for credit (i.e. a link) to your website will normally work, but also be aware that sometimes the journalists hands will be tied.

 Tip: The sooner you ask for a link the better, so check for coverage regularly.